Finding homes for select career change dogs.

 Can I drop by the campus to talk with you further about a dog?

 The Dog Placement staff is unable to meet with applicants on a drop-in basis.
 We'll contact you if we need further information or if we have a dog that may be suitable.
-However, our campuses always welcome visitors, and we encourage you to come by for a tour.
+However, our campuses always welcome scheduled visitors, and we encourage you to book a tour to visit our facilities.